top of page

 Type IIIb: Malaria warning is added on a side panel.
 (February 1944)

-In the fall of 1943 a request came from the Office of the Surgeon General for a malaria prevention warning to be placed on the K Ration outer carton.
+In the fall of 1943, a request came from the Office of the Surgeon General for a malaria prevention warning to be placed on the K Ration outer carton.
 At first this was objected to, reasoning that malaria prevention was part of training.
-It was feared that when all kinds of warnings would show up on ration packagings, it could became too much that eventually nobody would bother to read.
+It was feared that if an excessive number of warnings appeared on ration packaging, they could become so common that eventually nobody would bother to read them.

 14.jpeg